 Grilling tip: If you prefer the vegetables a little more well-done, grill them on skewers separately from the cubed cheese.

-Variations: Other vegetables can be substituted: mushrooms, Brussels sprouts, green bell peppers, etc.
+Variations: Other vegetables can be substituted such as mushrooms, Brussels sprouts, green bell peppers, and so on.

 Buying cheese: We found that some brands of halloumi worked better than others.
 Yanni grilling cheese tended to melt too quickly.
 Other types of cheese that can be grilled are Rougette Bon-Fire cheese, bread cheese (Juustoleitä), and paneer.